dgsmith7/nerf-mlp/README.md

 - Use `train_only.py` for initial testing without validation overhead
 - Monitor memory usage and adjust batch size accordingly
 - Use the live plotting feature to catch issues early
+- For high resolution training, use the proven configurations above

 ## Future Work